streamfold/pyrotel/README.md

 ### Rotel configuration

 Add the `rotel` Python package to your project's dependencies.
-There are two approaches to configuring rotel: 1) using typed config dicts, or 2) with environment variables.
+There are two approaches to configuring rotel:
+1. typed config dicts
+2. environment variables

 #### Typed dicts